 President and Chief Executive Officer

-Jim Giordano is president and chief executive officer of CareTech Solutions, Inc., an information technology (IT) and Web products and services provider for more than 150 U.S. hospitals and health systems.
-Since being named to this position in 2003, Jim has more than doubled the size of the business from a four-state IT outsourcing service to a full-scale information technology partner for hospitals with clients in more than 30 states.
-Additionally, he added several new product lines including document imaging and Web products and services, and has positioned the company for future growth through strategic investments, including the acquisition of Web competitor IGCN, and a state-of-the-art SAS 70 Type 2 accredited data center in 2009.
+Jim Giordano is president and chief executive officer of CareTech Solutions, Inc., an information technology (IT) and Web products and services provider for more than 200 U.S. hospitals and health systems.
+Since being named to this position in 2003, Jim has more than doubled the size of the business from a four-state IT outsourcing service to a full-scale information technology partner for hospitals with clients in more than 33 states.
+Additionally, he added several new product lines including a clinical service desk, application and infrastructure monitoring, data center hosting, document imaging and Web products and services.
+He has positioned the company for future growth through strategic investments, including the acquisition of a significant Web competitor, and a state-of-the-art SSAE SOC 1 TYPE 2 accredited data center in 2009.

-Under Jim’s leadership and vision, CareTech Solutions has consistently been recognized as an industry leader in healthcare IT, including earning the 2008, 2009, 2010 Best in KLAS Award for IT Outsourcing (Extensive) as ranked by healthcare executives and professionals in the Top 20 Best in KLAS Awards: Software & Professional Services report.
-The company is regularly included in Healthcare Informatics magazine as one of the Top 100 Healthcare IT companies and was named to the Detroit Free Press Top Workplaces 2009 and 2010 in the “large company” category.
+Under Jim’s leadership and vision, CareTech Solutions has consistently been recognized as an industry leader in healthcare IT, including earning the 2008, 2009, 2010, 2011 and 2013 Best in KLAS Award for IT Outsourcing (Extensive) as well as the 2012 and 2013 Partial Outsourcing as ranked by healthcare executives and professionals in the Top 20 Best in KLAS Awards: Software & Professional Services report.
+The company is regularly included in Healthcare Informatics magazine as one of the Top 100 Healthcare IT companies and was named to the Detroit Free Press Top Workplaces in 2009, 2010, 2011 and 2012 in the “large company” category.

-In 2011, Jim was appointed to the St. John Providence Health System Board of Trustees for a three year term where he serves as vice chairman.
-He also serves as chair for the Finance committee.
-Jim also serves on the Michigan Public Health Institute (MPHI) board of directors where he provides insight on how technology can benefit public health programs impacting Michigan citizens.
+In 2013, Jim was appointed Chairman of the Board for the St. John Providence Health System Board of Trustees, this after serving as Vice-Chairman and Chairman of the Finance committee.
+Jim also serves on the Michigan Public Health Institute (MPHI) board of directors where he is Chair of the audit committee and provides a business and technology perspective on public health programs impacting Michigan citizens.

 Jim joined CareTech Solutions in 1999 as vice-president and chief financial officer.
 Before joining CareTech, he spent 13 years with Electronic Data Systems Corporation (EDS), where he was responsible for the financial aspects of the EDS spin-off from General Motors (GM), as well as controller for the EDS Saturn account at GM.
 Prior to that, he held management and leadership positions with Wang Laboratories and Unisys.
 He earned an MBA from the University of Detroit-Mercy and a Bachelor of Science degree in Finance and Managerial Economics from the University of Michigan-Dearborn.